Table Of Contents

 • Chuck is quality steel and holds tight forever

-• Lightest mixer drill in its
+• Lightest mixer drill in its class, makes mixing and drilling a delight.

 • Easily located brushes make replacement easy – no need to disable the outer casing like other drills.
 (The DS4000 also features this.)